epezent/carnot/README.md

 ## About

-SFVG is an extension to SFML providing functionality to draw and animate vector graphics shapes.
-At a glance, SFVG offers:
+EE is an extension to SFML providing functionality to draw and animate vector graphics shapes.
+At a glance, EE offers:

 - Concave and convex shape triangulation
 - Shape offsetting, clipping, corner rounding, and holes